linux-modder/toktok.github.io/_src/content/spec.md

 ### Manipulating the DHT node state

-Adding a search node to the DHT node state creates an empty entry in the Search Nodes list.
+Adding a search key to the DHT node state creates an empty entry in the Search Nodes list.
 If a search entry for the public key already existed, the "add" operation has no effect.

-Removing a search node removes its search entry and all associated data structures from memory.
+Removing a search key removes its search entry and all associated data structures from memory.

 The iteration order over the DHT state is to first process the Close List